Assault and Battery Lawyer

 • Hitting a person with an object.

-It sometimes helps to explain the law when you see as a jury might see the charges.
-In the jury instructions link below, click on the one that applies to your case (once it takes you to the next page) to see how the law is spelled out in layman’s terms for a jury.
+It sometimes helps to explain the law as a jury might see the charges.
+In the jury instructions, click on the one that applies to your case (once it takes you to the next page) to see how the law is spelled out in layman’s terms for a jury.

 Jury Instructions for Assault and Battery

-Remember that, under Florida Law, there is a difference between assault and battery – they are two separate and distinct crimes and you can be charged with either – or both!
-An assault is where you threaten to do violence to someone and that threat puts that person in fear.
+Remember that, under Florida Law, there is a difference between assault and battery – they are two separate and distinct crimes, and you can be charged with either or both!
+An assault is when you threaten to do violence to someone, and that threat puts that person in fear.
 A battery is simply touching someone against his or her will.

 Without any aggravators, assault and battery are both misdemeanor offenses.
 With aggravators, they can each easily become felonies.